Ethnic relations in India: Violence and discrimination

-Incidents of violence against African students in India are widespread with some being widely covered by local, national and international media.
+Incidents of violence against African students in North, South and West India are widespread with some being widely covered by local, national and international media.
 These include the murder of a 29 year old Congolese national, Masonda Ketada Olivier, in May 2016, who was beaten to death by 3 men in South Delhi over a fight about hiring an auto rickshaw.
 This incident triggered widespread condemnation from African students in India, the African Heads of Mission in New Delhi, along with local backlash against Indian minorities in the Congo.

-In March 2015, 4 men from the Ivory Coast were assaulted by a mob in the city of Bangalore.
+In March 2015, four men from the Ivory Coast were assaulted by a mob in the city of Bangalore.
 In 2020, in Uttarakhand's Roorkee Institute of Technology, 2 African students, Ibrahim a Nigerian-Guinean and Benjamin a Ghanaian were attacked by a group of security guards, with Ibrahim being dragged from the second to the ground floor and Benjamin being hit by bamboo sticks.
 This incident led to the arrest of the Director of the institution along with 7 other individuals.

 Following incidents of violence, the Delhi police in 2017 created a special helpline for Africans residing in the National Capital Region as part of their outreach program to assure them of their safety and security.

-African students in India are stereotyped as drug dealers, prostitutes, or even cannibals.
+African students in North, South and West India are stereotyped as drug dealers, prostitutes, or even cannibals.
 In one incident in Greater Noida in 2017, the African students in the city faced violence and hostility following the death of Manish Khari, a class 12 student.
 The locals suspected the students of cannibalism and blamed them for his death, police arrested 5 students following local pressure, however released them subsequently as no evidence was found against them.
 The police had to request the students to stay indoors until their safety could be guaranteed and made arrests for the racial violence, however the local unit of the BJP and Hindu Yuva Vahini petitioned the police to stop making any further arrests among those booked for the incidents.